robertseaton/robertseaton.github.com/_posts/2013-12-02-thinking-about-drones.markdown

 disappearance of chores.
 If drones do pan out, though, the interesting effects are going to be in how they disrupt markets and enable new types of trade.
-We can imagine trying to predict the consequences of the internet or the the telephone when they were first introduced.
+We can imagine trying to predict the consequences of the internet or the telephone when they were first introduced.
 The changes wrought were no doubt much larger than anyone expected.
 I don't think drones are as fundamental as either of those, but I do think that -- should the technology come to fruition -- the results will be quite different from what we anticipate.